 You’re cycling through reps of the American kettlebell swing.
 You’re in the zone and you feel like an absolute beast.
 You thrust the kettlebell forward, guiding it along its path, until it reaches that overhead position, and you overextend your back.

-Cycling kettlebell swing reps is exciting, and it’s easy to get carried away mid-workout, but it’s important to ensure you don’t arch the back at the lockout position.
-Doing so places strain on your lower back and could cause injuries like a herniated disc.
+Cycling kettlebell swing reps can be exciting, but it’s easy to get carried away mid-workout.
+As such, it’s important to ensure you don’t arch the back at the lockout position.
+Doing so can place strain on your lower back and potentially lead to injuries like a herniated disc.

 Not Keeping a Full Grip on the Handle

-It’s easy to put your body on cruise control, especially if you’re in the midst of a long, endurance-type WOD that has you cycling through kettlebell swings for the umpteenth time already.
+It’s easy to put your body on cruise control, especially if you’re in the midst of a long, endurance-type WOD that has you cycling through kettlebell swings for the umpteenth time.

 Do not accidentally weaponize the kettlebell.
 Be sure to keep a full grip on that handle to control the movement throughout the full range of motion.